jtleathers/acf-picture-block/README.md

 For any of that to work, the following line of code needs to be added into the fwd-acf-blocks.php file. *Make sure you put it in the correct place!*

 `register_block_type( __DIR__ . '/blocks/picture' );`

+Once those files and that line of code have been added, you can can import the field group.
+Use the provided file:
+ - acf-picture-field-group.json

+Test it out!
+Modify it!
+Make it better!